 - Public engagement about the local river environment, including threats and solutions

 As a volunteer River Ranger you can choose how often you volunteer, for example 2 hours every month or once a year.
-Each individual will be fully supported by the Colne Valley Landscape Partnership Scheme, who will provide training and equipment as well as offering river focused workshops, and social events.
+Each individual will be fully supported by the Colne Valley Regional Park, who will provide training and equipment as well as offering river focused workshops, and social events.

 A registration form can be downloaded from the link below.
 Alternatively, fill out the following online form https://forms.gle/oaE6Q9hzWZoDNQCN9 .
 Please send your registration form to [email protected]